 Homeowners are crumbling under the pressure of Boston foreclosure homes.
-Boston has been facing foreclosure crisis for a couple of years and this is a critical moment for all homeowners in the state.
-When it looked as if things were going to go out of hand, the Mayor’s office stepped in to do their best to control the situation.
-Patricia Canavan who is an advisor in the Boston Mayor’s office is working on a plan and has made an official statement.
+Boston has been facing foreclosure crisis for a couple of years.
+This is a critical moment for all homeowners in the state.
+It looked as if things were going to go out of hand.
+That’s when the Mayor’s office stepped in to do their best to control the situation.
+Patricia Canavan, who is an adviser in the Boston Mayor’s office, is working on a plan.
+She has made an official statement.

-According to statistical reports taken out by the Boston Mayorís office, the amount of sub-prime loans taken by people in Boston is quite high and 65% of those loans were taken out by people the minority neighborhoods or who belong to the modest income group.
+According to statistical reports taken out by the Boston Mayor’s office, the amount of sub-prime loans taken by people in Boston is quite high and 65% of those loans were taken out by people the minority neighborhoods or who belong to the modest income group.
 A major part of the 65% is already in foreclosure.
 Like other parts of the country, the wave of foreclosure has not spared homeowners in Boston as well.
 In fact, in the last two years, the rate of foreclosure has increased considerably.
 In 2006 the total number of Boston bank owned homes was just 64 while 2007 saw an alarming increase with 704 foreclosed homes and as of date (2008) the number is 774 and counting.